 \section{Abstract}

-Currently, there are mainly three Transformer encoder based streaming End to End (E2E) Automatic Speech Recognition (ASR) approaches, namely time-restricted methods, chunk-wise methods, and memory based methods.
-However, all of them have some limitations in aspects of global context modeling, linear computational complexity, and model parallelism.
-In this work, we aim to build a single model to achieve the benefits of all the three aspects for streaming E2E ASR.
-Particularly, we propose to use a shifted chunk mechanism instead of the conventional chunk mechanism for streaming Transformer and Conformer.
-This shifted chunk mechanism can significantly enhance modeling power through allowing chunk self-attention to capture global context across local chunks, while keeping linear computational complexity and parallel trainable.
-We name the Shifted Chunk Transformer and Conformer as SChunk-Transofromer and SChunk-Conformer, respectively.
-And we verify their performance on the widely used AISHELL-1 benckmark.
-Experiments show that the SChunk-Transformer and SChunk-Conformer achieve CER 6.43\% and 5.77\%, respectively.
-That surpasses the existing chunk-wise and memory based methods by a large margin, and is competitive even compared with the state-of-the-art time-restricted methods which have quadratic computational complexity\footnote{We have submitted this paper to Interspeech 2022}.
+Currently, there are mainly three kinds of Transformer encoder based streaming End to End (E2E) Automatic Speech Recognition (ASR) approaches, namely time-restricted methods, chunk-wise methods, and memory-based methods.
+Generally, all of them have limitations in aspects of linear computational complexity, global context modeling, and parallel training.
+In this work, we aim to build a model to take all these three advantages for streaming Transformer ASR.
+Particularly, we propose a shifted chunk mechanism for the chunk-wise Transformer which provides cross-chunk connections between chunks.
+Therefore, the global context modeling ability of chunk-wise models can be significantly enhanced while all the original merits inherited.
+We integrate this scheme with the chunk-wise Transformer and Conformer, and identify them as SChunk-Transformer and SChunk-Conformer, respectively.
+Experiments on AISHELL-1 show that the SChunk-Transformer and SChunk-Conformer can respectively achieve CER 6.43\% and 5.77\%.
+And the linear complexity makes them possible to train with large batches and infer more efficiently.
+Our models can significantly outperform their conventional chunk-wise counterparts, while being competitive, with only 0.22 absolute CER drop, when compared with U2 which has quadratic complexity.
+A better CER can be achieved if compared with existing chunk-wise or memory-based methods, such as HS-DACS and MMA.
+Code is released.\footnote{https://github.com/wangfangyuan/SChunk-Encoder.}.